...

 Subscribe to get the latest posts sent to your email.

-0 Replies to “Slow and Low Ribs on the Big Green Egg Mini Max”
+0 thoughts on “Slow and Low Ribs on the Big Green Egg Mini Max

 1. My musical miss, who is truly a grill master, says two things.
 Pan sear the meat in a cast iron skillet or some thing similar.
 All four sides.
 And, use a instant meat thermometer rather than the thermometer on the egg.
 Hope that helps.